Milestone Scientific, Inc. (MLSS) CEO Leonard Osser on Q1 2020 Results - Earnings Call Transcript

 Company Participants

-David Waldman - Investor Relations, Crescendo Communications, LLC
+David Waldman - IR, Crescendo Communications, LLC

 Leonard Osser - Interim Chief Executive Officer, Director of China Operations